edandersen/calendar-summary-spfx/README.md

-# Calendar Summary Sharepoint Framework Web Part Experiment
+# Calendar Summary SPFx Web Part Experiment

+("or Ed's first ever Sharepoint component")

 This is an experimental Sharepoint Framework (SPFx) web part that: